microsoft/commercial-marketplace-resources/README.md

 [GitHub repo](https://github.com/microsoft/Commercial-Marketplace-SaaS-Manual-On-Boarding)

 ### Complete Sample for customer registration, provisioning and subscription management (a.k.a.
 Microsoft Commercial Marketplace transactable SaaS offer SDK)
 The sample code provides a framework for excercising the commercial marketplace billing system, including the SaaS Fulfillment API (v2) and Marketplace Metering Service API.
-Leveraging the SDK, the sample code demonstrates how a typical SaaS platform interacts with the marketplace APIs in order to provision subscriptions for customers, enable logging, and manage commercial marketplace subscriptions.
+This sample code demonstrates how a typical SaaS platform interacts with the marketplace APIs in order to provision subscriptions for customers, enable logging, and manage commercial marketplace subscriptions.
+It provides both a customer registration experience and a web interface for the publisher to manage the customer subscriptions.

 ![Usecase](https://github.com/Azure/Microsoft-commercial-marketplace-transactable-SaaS-offer-SDK/blob/main/docs/images/sdk_overview.png)